 I believe we do not make enough time to celebrate our accomplishments, as entrepreneurs.
 Especially the type-A variety like yours truly, my dear reader.

 In a world where pivoting has been key for business growth, launching new products or variations of them has been the only way to really progress and keep ongoing whilst the way we work has readjusted and evolved right before our eyes.

 One of the biggest qualms I have when it comes to working with my clients (a mix of startups, established businesses and personal brands), is that we focus far too much on the launch process, and we forget about doing the groundwork.

 “Rookie mistake” you may think.
-“I would never do such thing” I can see you muttering.
+“I would never do such a thing” I can see you muttering.
 On research, I carried out ahead of one of our live classes I discovered that over 80% of businesses (based on clients I worked with for over 8 years) forget to do at least two of these key five things ahead of a product launch.

-When it comes to marketing your products ahead of releases, it’s key to take the time to make sure you have your house in order – if you are looking for more help, don’t forget to check out Digital Product Launch Course.
+When it comes to marketing your products ahead of releases, it’s key to take the time to make sure you have your house in order – if you are looking for more help, don’t forget to check out Digital Product Launch offerings.